 My research is primarily focused on understanding the sensorimotor mechanisms for motor control and learning in healthy young individuals, older adults, and patients with neurological diseases and injury.
 I am also interested in developing therapeutic strategies to improve sensorimotor function in older adults and patient populations.
 My current research uses the human hand as a model to...
 Learn More

 Exercise/Physical Activity and Cardiovascular Health: 1.
 To investigate the protective role of physical activity and exercise training in vascular (endothelial) dysfunction in the various pathophysiologic conditions such as obesity, type 2 diabetes, atherosclerosis, aging (Alzheimer), microgravity, etc. in animal and human models 2.
 To elucidate the underlying mechanisms in which vascular...
 Learn More

 Dr. Pearson’s research areas have focused on the socio-cultural and historical aspects of sport, as well as physical activity.
 Most recently he has conducted research and written about African American involvement in various sport forms, including North American Rodeo, as well as their depiction in contemporary sport films.
-He currently maintains a repository listing of American sport films from 1930 to 2017.
-Dr. Pearson...
+He currently maintains a repository listing of American sport films...
 Learn More

 Dr Simpson studies the effects of exercise and stress on the immune system.
 Major cross-cutting themes of his work are aging (immunosenescence), cancer and spaceflight.
 Specifically, Dr Simpson and his team study how single exercise bouts can be used to augment the recovery and expansion of specific immune cells that can be used therapeutically to treat patients with hematologic malignancies; and...
 Learn More